t2nerb/aggregation.co/README.md

 This application requires Docker to be installed.
 Numerous scripts are include to aid in the deployment for this application.

+1. Pull base image: `docker pull tutum/lamp`
-1. To build the image that this application depends on:`./build`
+2. To build the application image:`./build`

-2. To create the container use: `docker run -d --name aggregation -v $(pwd):/app/ -p 80:80 -it aggregation`
+3. To create the container use: `docker run -d --name aggregation -v $(pwd):/app/ -p 80:80 -it aggregation`

-3. To configure the database and start the cron job: `docker exec -it aggregation /bin/bash ./setup.sh`
+4. To configure the database and start the cron job: `docker exec -it aggregation /bin/bash /app/setup.sh`
-4. You should now be able to enter `localhost/index.php` into your browser to view the application.
+5. You should now be able to enter `localhost/index.php` into your browser to view the application.
 Updates are made every minute.

 Any changes made to the code while the container is running is reflected immediately.